TnTech-ECE/S25_Team1_MyCapstoneProject/Meeting Minutes/Meeting Minutes 19 10-27-2025.md

 ## Member Updates

-Evan - This week I worked on the build of the robot and got the box mounted.
+Evan - Last week I met with everyone to get a game plan together on how to go about assembling everything.

 Connor - This past week was spent mainly brainstorming ideas of how to lift the “box” to have clearance for the tracks on the bot.
 As well as gathering a gameplan for this next week